-Wang Ching (王京) ("Dr. Wang"), aged 69, is an independent non-executive Director and the chairman of the nomination committee of the Company ("Nomination Committee").
+Wang Ching (王京) ("Dr. Wang"), aged 70, is an independent non-executive Director and the chairman of the nomination committee of the Company ("Nomination Committee").
 Dr. Wang has over 30 years' managerial experience in investment banking, securities, treasury and asset management in the United States, Hong Kong, Taiwan and the PRC.
 He was the executive director of Shanghai International Asset Management (HK) Co., Ltd. from 2007 to 2022, a licensed corporation registered with Hong Kong Securities and Futures Commission.
 He was also the executive director of Shanghai International Shanghai Growth Investment Limited from 2007 to 2022, an investment fund company listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
-Dr. Wang currently serves as independent non-executive director of China Shuifa Singyes Energy Holdings Limited and Luen Thai Holdings Limited, which are both listed on the Stock Exchange.
+Dr. Wang also served as independent non-executive director of China Shuifa Singyes Energy Holdings Limited from December 2008 to December 2024 and Luen Thai Holdings Limited from April 2019 to March 2025, which are both listed on the Stock Exchange.
 Dr. Wang received his doctorate degree from the Graduate School of Business, Columbia University in 1992.
 Dr. Wang joined the Company as an independent non-executive Director on 26 October 2005.
-As at 31 December 2023, save for his interest in 100,000 Share Options in the Company, Dr. Wang had no interests in the Shares of the Company within the meaning of Part XV of the SFO.
+As at 31 December 2024, save for his interest in 150,000 Share Options in the Company, Dr. Wang had no interests in the Shares of the Company within the meaning of Part XV of the SFO.